HastingsGreer/farewell-simulator/README.md

 Gameplay:
 -------------
-You play as an upper-class host of a fancy party.
+You play as the host of a fancy party.
 As your guests trickle out the following morning, you must wave goodbye to them.

-Your guests don't want to be rude - any time you wave, they will wave back.
+Your guests don't want to be rude; any time you wave, they will wave back.
 Help them get safely across the road by waving goodbye to prevent danger.

 Input: Wave by wiggling the mouse.